 > Caster Alignment: When viewed from a side, the caster is the angle of the steering pivot.
 No tyre issues here, but the car’s steering stability might be affected.

 Toe: The direction to which your car’s tyres point with relation to the centre line is the toe.
-The toe can also be expressed from the distance between the front and rear wheels on the same axle.
+The toe can also be expressed from a distance between the front and rear wheels on the same axle.

 Toe-in: A toe-in occurs when, on the same axle, the front of the wheels is closer than the wheel’s rear.